scipp/scipp/doc/design-copy-on-write-evaluation.md

 #### 2.2 Copy overheads

-Operations that copy datasets are create new ones must also copy the coordinates.
+Operations that copy datasets or create new ones must also copy the coordinates.
 Assuming we can share only coordinates but not data, the worst case is again a multi-dimensional coordinate.
 Consider `+`, i.e., a non-in-place binary operation.
 It is not obvious what the cost of memory allocation and initialization is compared to the actual copy operation.